Skip to main content

 Working Memory Enhancement

-Strategic puzzle training strengthens working memory (your mental workspace for holding and manipulating information), leading to improved performance in tasks requiring information retention and manipulation.
+Strategic puzzle training strengthens working memory (your mental workspace for holding and manipulating information).

 Nouchi et al. (2013) - PLOS ONE